Peroneal tendonitis (tendinopathy) is inflammation or degeneration of the peroneal tendons on the outside of the ankle.

 Peroneal Tendonitis Symptoms

-Symptoms include pain and swelling on the outside of the ankle just below the bony bit or lateral malleolus (play video).
+Symptoms include pain and swelling on the outside of the ankle just below the bony bit or lateral malleolus.
 Pain is often worse during activity but gets better with rest.
 There may be a pain when pressing in on the peroneal tendons on the outside of the ankle.
-Pain may be recreated by stretching the peroneal muscles by inverting the foot or turning it inwards as well as attempting to do the reverse against resistance.
+Pain may be recreated by stretching the peroneal muscles.
+This is done by inverting the foot or turning it inwards.
+You may also feel pain when trying to straighten your foot against resistance from an inverted position.